Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Block & Report Intruders

 Every social media platform has block and report features.
-Teach your child to block users they find intrusive or want to avoid.
+To keep social media safe for your child, teach them to block users they find intrusive or want to avoid.
 If they find users abusive, they can report them to the social media moderators, who will remove their accounts if needed.

 Don’t Follow Inappropriate Accounts